Adamant-im/AIPs/AIPS/aip-16.md

 ## Specification

-When sending a message in reply to another message (quote), a client must send an ADM rich message as described in [AIP-5](https://aips.adamant.im/AIPS/aip-5) and include `replyto_id` field.
+When sending a message in reply to another message (quote), a client must send the ADM rich message as described in [AIP-5](https://aips.adamant.im/AIPS/aip-5) and include `replyto_id` field.
 See the syntax below.

 A client who receives such a message can process it in different ways.
 A typical scenario: